 Given the regulatory and market dynamics and rate competitiveness concerns described above, staff determined it was prudent to revisit the voluntary environmental targets.
-Staff evaluated four alternatives in developing a recommendation:
+Staff evaluated three alternatives in developing a recommendation:

-- 1. Compliance Only: eliminate voluntary environmental targets and sell any excess clean energy above compliance requirements - 2.
-Status Quo: maintain the existing 100% hourly emissions mitigation target by 2026 voluntary target - 3.
-90% Annual: set a 90% renewable or carbon-free target, but determined on an annual basis - 4.
-85% Hourly: maintain the existing hourly emissions target methodology for 2026, but reduce the target to 85% financial impact of other alternatives is represented as savings relative to executing the status quo.
+1. Status Quo: maintain the existing 100% hourly emissions mitigation target by 2026 voluntary target

+- 2. 85% Hourly: maintain the existing hourly emissions target methodology for 2026, but reduce the target to 85% - 3.
+Compliance Only: eliminate voluntary environmental targets and sell any excess clean energy above compliance requirements1

+Below are three tables comparing key metrics between the three alternatives.
+Given the "status quo" target is incorporated into the recently approved budget, the financial impact of other alternatives is represented as savings relative to executing the status quo.
 These savings would be realized by selling excess energy that is already under contract or reducing the amount of energy that SCP has still needs to purchase to meet current targets (and is already included in the budget).